 Beach Island Historical Association's website

-to learn the history of this fascinating island!
+to learn about its museum and the history of this fascinating

 Theatre in Beach Haven is a professional theatre offering

 an amazing variety of Broadway shows such as "Oklahoma",